 Why I saw diving as a way to recover from depression

-Two of my happiest memories involved swimming with marine wildlife—whale sharks in Cancun and dolphins in Egypt.
 Therefore, when seeking a new hobby scuba diving was the obvious choice.
 On a late night, I found the energy and courage needed to book a PADI Open Water Course (and a trip!).
 I chose the Philippines just because it is an affordable and English-speaking location.

-Getting to the Philippines, I noticed that the country offered a lot more than just stunning diving and affordability.
-The warmth and kindness of the locals I came across was paramount for my recovery, it helped me regain faith in humanity.
-The delicious food and the warm waters made it the perfect place to start my diving journey—an aspect I came to appreciate even more after diving in the colder waters of Brazil and Mexico.
+Getting to the Philippines, I noticed that the country offered a lot more than just stunning diving and affordability: the warmth and kindness of the locals I came across was paramount for my recovery, it helped me regain faith in humanity.

 1. Establishing a joyful routine

 During my depressive phase, waking up every day was a pain.
-To be honest, I’d only leave bed when extremely necessary (when I was very hungry or needed to pee).
+To be honest, I’d only leave bed when extremely necessary (when I was very hungry or really needed to pee).

-Doing the PADI e-learning from home and then going daily to a short in-person course was my first step in picking up a routine again.
 Completing each section of interesting learning materials gave me a sense of accomplishment and led me to start waking up with something to look forward to.

 2. Practicing mindful breathing